dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform+server/index.md

 🚀 [Same steps as for the short.](../../sa/server-side/#deploy-to-heroku)

-Create a new Heroku instance, but you should be able to use the same mongo connection string.
-Make sure in your code you use a different database name though.
+Create a new Heroku instance, but you can use the same mongo connection string which will look something like the following.
+Just make sure to change the DATABASENAME section for your new project so you aren't using the same one as the server-side short.

-## P1 Complete
+`mongodb+srv://USERNAME:PASSWORD@cluster.yourmongoclusterid.mongodb.net/DATABASENAME?retryWrites=true&w=majority`

+## Basic API server Complete!

 Once you have all the api endpoints complete, test it out using your blog frontend, make sure all the parts still work!
-IE. Change your Lab4 `ROOT_URL` to point to your Heroku hosted server instance.
-Commit and push your very slightly altered Lab4.
+IE. Change your Lab4 frontend `ROOT_URL` to point to your Heroku hosted server instance.
+Commit and push your very slightly altered Lab4 so that it now uses your server instead of the provided CS52 one.

 ## To Turn In

 1. github url to your repo, readme.md with what worked and what didn't
 1. url to your new heroku app instance for testing
 1. working url for Lab4 on netlify that points to your new API server.
-You should change it to post to the new heroku url that you get by clicking 'open app' on heroku.
+You should change it to point to the new heroku url that you get by clicking 'open app' on heroku.

 ## Extra Credit
 *always mention your extra credit in the README.md file*